MoarTube/MoarTube-Node/README.md

 ## 🌐 **Decentralize your Deployment**
 - Designate external providers such as **Postgres** and **S3** to store and distribute your content for greater scalability.
 - Your node becomes completely disposable.
-Content and metadata are stored externally (e.g., S3, Postgres), allowing you to re-deploy your node at any time without data loss.
-Just tell your new node where its data is and you're back online.
+Content and metadata are stored **externally** (e.g., S3, Postgres), allowing you to re-deploy your node at any time without data loss.
+Just tell your new node where its data is and you're back **online**.
-- [Cloudflare](https://www.moartube.com/guides/how-to-enable-cloudflare-cdn) eliminates much of the strain on your storage distribution by leveraging the world’s largest CDN, giving your node the same global delivery reach as major platforms.
+- [Cloudflare](https://www.moartube.com/guides/how-to-enable-cloudflare-cdn) eliminates much of the strain on your storage distribution by leveraging the **world’s largest CDN**, giving your node the same global delivery reach as **major platforms**.

 ## 🐦 **Tiny Memory Footprint**
-- MoarTube Node efficiently operates on even the most resource-constrained systems.
+- MoarTube Node **efficiently** operates on even the most resource-constrained systems.
   - Can run on a **Raspberry Pi Zero 2 W** with just **512MB of RAM**.

 ## 🌍 Run Your Node Anywhere